dvdkruk/payslip-tool/README.md

 ### Rules I'm Not Sure I Like
 - ParameterNameCheck -> Must be alphanumeric lowercase and at least 3 chars long. `int i = 0` for loops is not allowed, also camelcase in variable names is not allowed (which is maybe a good thing).
+- RequireThisCheck -> All instance variables must start with this.
+Good for ready plain code, but also makes the code more verbose.
+- HeaderCheck -> First line of every java file should start with a license header.
+Probably legally required in USA.
+- JavadocTagsCheck -> @author tag middle name should start with a capitol letter.
+Not complied with European surnames like mine; `van der Kruk`.

+### Rules I Liked
+- ParameterNumberCheck -> No more than 3 parameters are allowed.